-Yvonne Tate of Vonne's Crochet & Beading + Maille learned to both knit and crochet from her Mom at an early age, and picked crochet back up again upon her passing.
+Yvonne Tate of Vonne's Crochet & Beading learned to both knit and crochet from her Mom at an early age, and picked up crochet again upon her mother's passing.
 In her honor, she continues to share her love of crochet through teaching.

-She became a Craft Yarn Council Certified Crochet Teacher in 2003 as part of the inaugural class from The New York City Crochet Guild and is a current member of the Crochet Guild of America, for which she has written articles featured in their newsletter, Chain Link.
+She became a Craft Yarn Council Certified Crochet Teacher in 2003 as part of the inaugural class from The New York City Crochet Guild and is a current member of the Crochet Guild of America.
+She has written articles featured in their Chain Link newsletter.

-She has recently taught at Vogue Knitting Live's 10th Anniversary event, as well as online for Fiberworld 2020, and previously for DC37's Saturday Activity Program for the Municipal Worker's Union on multiple occasions over the course of a decade.
-She has also done demos and designed for local groups and yarn shops, including NYCCG, Bead Biz, The Yarn Tree, Slip Stitch Needlecraft, Alex Creates, Neighborhood Fiber Co., and Birch Hollow Fibers.
+She has recently taught at Vogue Knitting Live's 10th Anniversary event, as well as online for Fiberworld 2020, and previously for DC37's Saturday Activity Program for the Municipal Worker's Union on multiple occasions in the past decade.
+She has also demonstrated and designed for local groups and yarn shops, including NYCCG, Bead Biz, The Yarn Tree, Slip Stitch Needlecraft, Alex Creates, Neighborhood Fiber Co., and Birch Hollow Fibers.

 She loves working with and designing for indie yarn dyers and is looking forward to a variety of opportunities to come!

-Teaching and knitting are passions for Harry.
-In 2010, he retired from being a university professor to pursue knitting fulltime, including teaching a myriad of classes at knitting conferences and fiber festivals.
-He managed the Northcoast Knittery, a destination yarn shop, from 2010-2017.
-His extensive experience in classroom presentation and course preparation makes for an organized and engaging learning experience.
-He enjoys designing knitwear for men and accessories for both men and women, with an aesthetic that emphasizes texture and linear flow.
+Harry enjoys designing knitwear for men and accessories for both men and women.
+His aesthetic emphasizes texture and linear flow.
 His designs have been published in knitting magazines and can be found at https://www.ravelry.com/designers/harry-wells.
 Check out his knitting blog and website at www.goodforaboy.com